-PROBIST is a post-doctoral fellowship Programme led by the Barcelona Institute of Science and Technology.
-Altogether, 61 fellowships will be awarded and implemented in top research in the Barcelona and Tarragona area (Spain).
+PROBIST is a post-doctoral fellowship Program lead by the Barcelona Institute of Science and Technology.
+All together, 61 fellowships will be awarded and implemented in top research in the Barcelona and Tarragona area (Spain).

 BIST brings closer together seven independent Catalan internationally recognized research centres.